orterforth/orterforth/README.txt

 To save space, the original installation code is loaded into a memory location outside this area and does not form part of the final binary.

+(On modern platforms, this whole installation process takes place on startup every time the program is launched - the installation code and disc contents are part of the binary.)

 When installation is complete, or when the final binary is loaded, the user is placed at Forth's interactive prompt.